bossman759/nxt/README.md

 NXT
 ===

-This is the source code for NXT.
+This repo contains source code & examples for NXT.
 You are allowed to download and edit this code.
 This code also uses Twitter Bootstrap & Glyphicons.